 Where does self-doubt come from?
 Is it from our upbringing or the result of our past?

 When you set a goal that is aligned with your highest value, your self-worth goes up and your self-confidence increases because you are spontaneously inspired from within to act and can see clearly in your mind’s objective.
 When you do something low on your values, your self-worth goes down and your self-confidence decreases.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on How to Overcome Self doubt, click below. ↓

 What do you mean by “highest values”?